Week 1. National Animal Shelter Appreciation Week

 Week 4.
 National Family Week

 It’s here!
-If you’ve been waiting for the paperback editions of Susan’s latest Darling Dahlias mystery and her 3-novella series of Ruby stories (NoBODY, SomeBODY Else, and Out of BODY) your wait is over!
-The Darling Dahlias and the Poinsettia Puzzle and The Crystal Cave Trilogy are now available–in print–at Amazon.
-Audio books available, too!
+If you’ve been waiting for Susan’s latest Darling Dahlias mystery your wait is over!
+The Darling Dahlias and the Voodoo Lily is now available in print and ebook at Amazon.
+Hardcover and audio editions TBA.

 We know you love sweet potatoes, a traditional accompaniment to the holiday turkey.
 But you don’t have to smother this versatile vegetable in lots of add-on calories to make it taste good.
 If you’re cooking light, you might want to give these delicious oven-fried sweet potatoes a try.
 Or how about some luscious sweet potato rolls?
 Sweet potatoes are loaded with beta-carotene and are a good source of protein, calcium, and vitamins E and A—as well as fiber, of course.
 They’re an ally in the battle against such chronic health issues as heart disease, cancer, rheumatoid arthritis and asthma.

-November 11–the eleventh month, eleventh day, eleventh hour–marked the end of World War I, and is now the day we honor our servicemen and women.
+November 11–the eleventh month, eleventh day, eleventh hour–marked the end of World War I and is now the day we honor our servicemen and women.
 For a first-person account of the end of that terrible war, check out this Eyewitness to History site.
-For a gallery of historic Veterans Day posters, go here.
-And here’s a moving documentary about that awful war, remembered with grace and courage by the men who fought it: They Shall Not Grow Old.

 Stir-up Sunday?
 Find out about this traditional British celebration.